pytorch/serve/benchmarks/README.md

 The benchmarks measure the performance of TorchServe on various models and benchmarks.
 It supports either a number of built-in models or a custom model passed in as a path or URL to the .mar file.
 It also runs various benchmarks using these models (see benchmarks section below).
 The benchmarks are executed in the user machine through a python3 script in case of jmeter and a shell script in case of apache benchmark.
 TorchServe is run on the same machine in a docker instance to avoid network latencies.
 The benchmark must be run from within `serve/benchmarks`

-We currently support benchmarking with JMeter & Apache Bench.
+We currently support benchmarking with JMeter, Apache Bench and Locust.
 One can also profile backend code with snakeviz.

 * [Benchmarking with Apache Bench](#benchmarking-with-apache-bench)
 * [Auto Benchmarking with Apache Bench](#auto-benchmarking-with-apache-bench)
 * [Benchmarking and Profiling with JMeter](jmeter.md)

+⚠️**Please Note**⚠️ In future we will deprecate Apache Bench in favor of locust.

-# Benchmarking with Apache Bench
+# Benchmarking with Locust/Apache Bench

 ## Installation